broadwater-osteopathy-worthing

 • In clinic we see too many kids with pump like shoes, offering zero support, please avoid these.
 Also look to avoid high heels which tend to overload toes.

 Remember too, if your child is complaining of pains in their feet, legs or back, please look at their shoes and see how worn they are and consider if they need to be replaced.
 If the symptoms persist, bring them to see us and we will seek to find out where the problem lies and hopefully offer a solution.
-To book an appointment with our osteopaths or the chiropodist call 01903 820206.
+Take a look here at osteopathy treatment for children and chiropody treatments.

 Share this blog: